mcvavteam/mcv-m5/README.md

-# mcv-m5
+# Scene Understanding for Autonomous Vehicles
-Master in Computer Vision - M5 Visual recognition
+### Master in Computer Vision - M5 Visual recognition
+<p align="justify"><b>Overview:</b> In this project we focus on scene understanding for autonomous vehicles.
+Understanding the context of the own vehicle is key for autonomous driving.
+The project consists of three parts or stages, corresponding to object detection, recognition/classification and semantic segmentation.
+Furthermore, we aim to learn the basic concepts, techniques, tricks and libraries to develop and evaluate deep neural networks.

 ## Fork this project
 Fork this project to start your group project.
 Add [robertbenavente](https://github.com/robertbenavente) and [lluisgomez](https://github.com/lluisgomez/) as contributors.